Benexdrake/Benexdrake/README.md

-Welcome on my Page, my Name is Ben and on the Way to become a Software Developer with C#/.Net
+Welcome on my Page, my Name is Ben and i am a C#/.NET Software Developer.

+Under Portfolio are my little Projects as Collection.

 The most Projects are free to use.